virtualritz/after-effects/README.md

 A few basic examples are [included in the repository](https://github.com/virtualritz/after-effects/tree/master/examples).
 For more advanced use cases, refer to the C/C++ examples from the SDK.

-To build each example simply run the following from inside the desired exampel directory.
+To build each example simply run the following from inside the desired example directory.

 ```bash
 CARGO_TARGET_DIR=$(pwd)/target